 At Yale, Vincent recently served as a CBEY Fellow where he advises countless students on entrepreneurship, innovation, sustainable practices and beyond.
 Since spring of 2015 he has been advising the CBEY 2050 Fellows, a small cross-disciplinary group that discusses issues around sustainability, business and how we can better integrate the two and achieve a more resilient society.

 Since its launch in the spring of 2018, the Yale Center for Business and Environment has made over 300 student connections to Yale alumni through our Alumni Visiting Mentor series.
 The series seeks to sponsor alumni back to campus as a resource for students.
 Every year, a cohort of professionals across different industries devote time to meet with students and discuss anything from industry trends to career advice to coursework support.
 Each Mentor meets with students throughout the year and when possible, joins us for events on campus.

 To learn more about our 2022-2023 mentors, click here

 Want to meet up with someone from CBEY to learn more about our work, talk about your idea, or just have a conversation?
 We'd love to meet with you!
 Drop into our weekly office hours or schedule a time to meet with someone individually.

 To learn more about CBEY's office hours, click here

-Applicants to the Climate Innovation Grant, Sobotka Seed Stage Grant, and Sabin Prize can be connected to mentors from the CBEY and Tsai CITY mentorship network to provide guidance on their business challenges.
+Applicants to the Climate Innovation Grant, Sobotka Seed Stage Grant, and Sustainable Venture Prize can be connected to mentors from the CBEY and Tsai CITY mentorship network to provide guidance on their business challenges.

-To learn more about mentorship opportunities for entrepreneurs, contact Ben Soltoff (you can also schedule time with him here).
+To learn more about mentorship opportunities for entrepreneurs, contact Aishwarya Kuruttukulam (you can schedule time with her here).
 You can also reach out directly to any of the mentors and advisors at the Tsai Center for Innovative Thinking at Yale.